Touchstone Talks: Ep 3 - What's Your Number?

 at the time that they weren't happy with,

 and they started to look elsewhere.
-Okay.
+Right.

 And once they start to see somebody